EnderBaggins/Aperture_plotting/README.md

   - `plot_function` (optional: Default "colorplot"): The function to use to plot the data.
 This is used when wanting to plot a function from the data.keys without having to make an entirely new function for each one.

   - `datakey` (optional): The key of the data object to plot, defaults to apt_plot_obect.
-This is used for example when wanting to plot both a pcolormesh of data.B3 and an equator lineplot of B3, so the input name must be different to differentiate.
+This is used for example when wanting to plot both a pcolormesh of data.B3 and an theta_const lineplot of B3, so the input name must be different to differentiate.

   - `kwargs`: Additional arguments to override the parameters of the `apt_plot` object.